rpc1001/sink-snitch/frontend/README.md

 - `POST /api/log_usage` - Submit a new log entry
 - `GET /api/get_logs` - Retrieve all log entries
+- violation clips/images are served from /clips/<filename> and /images/<filename> on port 5001

 See [backend/README.md](../backend/README.md) for detailed API documentation.